Kawingasaurus: Paleoenvironmental Information

 Kawingsaurus Fossils were discovered in the Usili Formation which was a late Permian geologic formation in Tanzania.
 British geologist G. M. Stockely first studied this formation and the fossils within in 1932 and divided it into units labeled K1-K8.
-Later in 1957, paleontologst Alan J. Charig discovered more fossils and renamed the K6 unit the Kawinga Formation.
+Later in 1957, paleontologist Alan J. Charig discovered more fossils and renamed the K6 unit the Kawinga Formation.
 Since then it has been renamed the Usili Formation.
-Kawingasaurus fossilis’ locality was found in Kingori of the Arusha Region of Tanzania.
+Kawingasaurus fossilis' locality was found in Kingori of the Arusha Region of Tanzania.
 The material found for Kawingasauerus at this site included UT K 52, skull and dentary; UT K 56, skull; UT K 55, 5 skulls and post crania.

 Description

 While the size of Kawingasaurus specimen is not explicitly mentioned, Cistecephalus could reach up to 60 centimeters in length.
-Kawingasaurus is a relatively small dicynodont with a described “unusual” postcranial anatomy.
-In 1972, Cox’s investigation led to the discovery that the humerus and scapulocoracoid were very massive, stout and extremely twisted.
+Kawingasaurus is a relatively small dicynodont with a described "unusual" postcranial anatomy.
+In 1972, Cox's investigation led to the discovery that the humerus and scapulocoracoid were very massive, stout and extremely twisted.
 Like most digging vertebrates, the forelimbs are much more broad than the hind limbs and have enlarged digits.
 A great interest was taken in the skull and hearing apparatus of Kawingasaurus to gain insight into adaptations for fossorial lifestyle.
 In particular, the inner ear, stapes, mandible, quadrate-quadratojugal complex was analyzed in preserved K. Fossilis specimen.
 Cox came to the conclusion that Kawingasaurus was likely adapted to a fossorial lifestyle.
 An almost complete skull of K. fossilis (inventory number GPIT/RE/9272) and the mandible (inventory number GPIT/RE/9274) was measured from the tip of the snout to the condyles at 40.5 mm in length.
 The width of the skull in the occipital region was measured at 37.0 mm.